 - Avoid using a sunscreen/insect repellent combo as sunscreen often needs to be reapplied more often than bug repellent.

-Natural Mosquito Repellents That are Safe for Babies and Children
+Natural Mosquito Repellents for Toddlers and Children

 - Babyganics Natural DEET-Free Insect Repellent is a skin-soothing insect repellent that can be applied every 90 minutes on babies over six months old and contains citronella, peppermint, rosemary, lemongrass, and geranium.

 - California Baby Natural Bug Blend Bug Repellent Spray is safe for babies age six months and up and has a soft fragrance that comes from natural citronella and lemongrass essential oils.
 Because it’s not strong, it’s safe to apply every 30 minutes, making it a good option when your babies won’t be outside for a long time, and it works against fleas, ticks, mosquitoes, and flies.

 - Badger Balm Anti-Bug Balm has a natural base of castor and olive oils that moisturizes skin and citronella, cedar, lemongrass, and rosemary oils naturally repel biting insects and mosquitoes.
 The whole family can use it, and it’s available in spray, stick, and balm options.

 Protecting Babies Under Six Months from Insects and Mosquitoes